k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

 ### Saving Manual Overrides

 While the Catalog is in the Edit mode, all updates are aggregated on the client side only.
-Once the manual changes are completed, the **Save** button should be clicked in the menu bar.
+Once the manual changes have been completed, the **Save** button should be clicked in the menu bar.
 It will trigger saving all of the changes together as a new version and exiting the Edit mode.

 Alternatively, it is possible to exit the Edit mode without saving any changes by clicking the **Discard** button.